Lost Pets

 Phone local vets.
 Sometimes members of the public will take stray dogs to their local vets themselves rather than wait for a dog warden.

 Please remember that the best, cheapest and most convenient way of ensuring your pet is traceable is to have it micro-chipped.
 If a stray dog is taken to any vet, rescue centre, local authority or pound it will immediately be scanned to see if it is micro-chipped.
-If your dog is chipped then you will be contacted immediately and reunited with your canine friend.
+If your dog is chipped then you will be contacted immediately and reunited with your friend.
 Micro-chipping only works if the contact details for the microchip are correct and up to date.
 It is your responsibility to make sure the microchip company has your up to date details.
 It is now a legal requirement that all dogs are micro-chipped.

 What to do if your CAT has gone missing!